-Payment’s technology company Visa Inc. (V) facilitates digital payments among consumers, merchants, financial institutions, businesses, strategic partners, and government entities.
+Payments technology company Visa Inc. (V) facilitates digital payments among consumers, merchants, financial institutions, businesses, strategic partners, and government entities.
 It operates VisaNet, a transaction processing network.
-V is headquartered in Foster City, Calif.
-In comparison, Mastercard Incorporated (MA) provides transaction processing and other payment-related products and services.
-The Purchase, N.Y.-based company facilitates the processing of payment transactions, including authorization, clearing, and settlement.
+On the other hand, Mastercard Incorporated (MA) provides transaction processing and other payment-related products and services.
+It facilitates payment transactions, including authorization, clearing, and settlement.

 Recent Financial Results